tum-pbs/pbdl-book/probmodels-graph.md

 Let's directly turn to a complex case to illustrate the capabilities of DGN.
 (A more basic case will be studied in the Jupyter notebook on the following page.)

-The \dataset{Wing} experiments of the DGN project target wings in 3D turbulent flow, characterized by detailed vortices that form and dissipate on the wing surface.
+The Wing experiments of the DGN project target wings in 3D turbulent flow, characterized by detailed vortices that form and dissipate on the wing surface.
 This task is particularly challenging due to the high-dimensional, chaotic nature of turbulence and its inherent multi-scale interactions across a wide range of scales.
 The geometry of the wings varies in terms of relative thickness, taper ratio, sweep angle, and twist angle.
 These simulations are computationally expensive, and using GNNs allows us to concentrate computational effort on the wing's surface, avoiding the need for costly volumetric fields.
 A regular grid around the wing would require over $10^5$ cells, in contrast to approximately 7,000 nodes for the surface mesh representation.
 The surface pressure can be used to determine both the aerodynamic performance of the wing and its structural requirements.
 Fast access to the probabilistic distribution of these quantities would be highly valuable for aerodynamic modeling tasks.